Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 You can use the Species selector to:

-- choose a genome for a species, to work with in other apps
+- choose a species genome, to work with in other apps
 - create a list of genomes, to work with in other apps
 - remove a genome from your list and
-- explore the genes of genome.
+- explore the composition of a genome ie the number of coding and non coding genes, variants, regulatory features and pseudogenes.

 ![Species selector showing search box and the 42 most popular species](media/species-selector.png)